 The Final Verdict: A-

-In my opinion, Get Out is a sleeper hit, indicating Jordan Peele has hidden depths as a filmmaker capable of telling a Three Act Structure with a unique narrative, interesting characters, scare factor, good writing among a few positive things I’ve listed as the main reasons why it’s a very good movie.
+Get Out is a sleeper hit, indicating Jordan Peele has hidden depths as a filmmaker capable of telling a Three Act Structure with a unique narrative, interesting characters, scare factor, good writing among a few positive things I’ve listed as the main reasons why it’s a very good movie.
 If you’re excited to see Us, I highly recommend Get Out.
-It’ll keep you entertained from beginning, middle & end.
+It’ll keep you entertained from beginning, middle and end.